Ankononenko/finchren/README.md

 ## Hello, I'm Anton! 👋

-I'm a programmer who enjoys the challenge of turning complex problems into simple and elegant solutions.
-My code is like a fine wine - it gets better with age and refinement.
-When I'm not coding, you can find me exploring the great outdoors, savoring good coffee, or contemplating the mysteries of the universe (in that order).

 ### Currently I do:
 - 🌱 I’m working on the:
 - **[Finishing touches - Implementation of the s21_matrix_oop.h library.](https://github.com/finchren/s21_cpp_matrix)**